 This course is necessary to educate the student on how to create high-quality diagnostic images that will be reviewed by the interpreting physician.
-A thorough knowledge base in the the highest quality images possible, ensuring accurate diagnosis of the patient's condition.
+A thorough knowledge base in the application of parameters, imaging options and quality assurance allows technologists to obtain the highest quality images possible, ensuring accurate diagnosis of the patient's condition.